 P&O Cruises' newest ship, Iona, is due launch in summer 2020, at an as-yet unspecified date due to the impact of coronavirus forcing the suspension of cruise operations worldwide.
 Iona will be the biggest-ever ship purpose built for the UK market -- since P&O Cruises' last one, Britannia, which launched in 2015.
-Iona will be joined by an as-yet-unnamed sister ship two years later.
+Iona will be joined by an a sister ship Arvia in 2022.

 The 5,200-passenger, 180,000-ton ship is one a number of new ships ordered by parent company Carnival Corp. that will run on Liquefied Natural Gas (LNG), making it the cleanest-ever P&O Cruises' ship, too.

 As with all the rest of the ships in the fleet, the emphasis will be on food, drink and entertainment -- U.K.-style.
-So don't expect climbing walls, bumper cars or waterslides, but do expect celebrity chefs, revue-style shows and plenty of bars and pubs and a strong emphasis on music.
+So don't expect climbing walls, bumper cars or waterslides, but do expect celebrity chefs, revue-style shows, plenty of bars and pubs and a strong emphasis on music.

-And in a first for the line, the new ship will also pioneer a half-mile "Lanai" deck -- an outdoor, covered promenade which will include al fresco restaurants and bars -- "bringing the outside in," or "connecting passengers to the sea," as Carnival U.K.'s CEO put it.
+And in a first for the line, the new ship will also pioneer a half-mile "Lanai" deck -- an outdoor, covered promenade which will include al fresco restaurants and bars -- "bringing the outside in," or "connecting passengers to the sea," as the line put it.

 In terms of features, the focal point of the ship will be the Atrium, as it is on Britannia, except the Atrium on the new ships will feature glass panels, flooding the space with natural light.
 There will also be a grand staircase, a gallery and overhead walkways.

 There will be a giant dome above called SkyDome, which will be one of four entertainment spaces on the ship and will feature aerial performances, projections onto the roof and immersive shows.

-The ship will also feature 30 eateries including seven speciality restaurants (current flagship Britannia has just three); and a similar roster of celebrity wine and food partnerships as Britannia -- Michelin-starred chef Marco Pierre White, master patissier Eric Lanlard and Alex James, of Blur fame, and now better known for cheeses.
+The ship will also feature 30 places to eat including seven speciality restaurants (current flagship Britannia has just three); and a similar roster of celebrity wine and food partnerships as Britannia -- Michelin-starred chef Marco Pierre White, master patissier Eric Lanlard and Alex James, of Blur fame, and now better known for cheeses.